-The principles below apply to all investments managed by Nykredit and are used to inform our voting decisions on all voting agenda items and shareholder resolutions.
-The purpose of the principles is to minimise risk and enhance sustainable long-term corporate value, based on the guiding principle of serving the long-term interests of investors.
-Voting decisions may exceptionally deviate from the below principles where dictated by the best interests of our investors.
-Furthermore, there may be situations where certain principles appear contradictory to other principles; in such cases, as always, Nykredit expects management to work in the best interests of long-term shareholders.
+The below principles apply to all equity investments managed by Nykredit and are used to inform our voting decisions on all voting agenda items, including both management and shareholder proposals.
+The purpose of the principles is to enhance sustainable long-term corporate value while limiting risk, based on the guiding principle of serving the long-term interests of investors in our funds.

-In general, we consider a company's board of directors to be responsible for generating sustainable, long-term corporate value, cognisant of its accountability to the company and its shareholders, and its responsibility to other stakeholders such as employees, clients, suppliers and creditors.
+In general, we consider a company's board of directors to be responsible for generating sustainable, long-term corporate value, cognisant of its accountability to the company and its shareholders, and its responsibility to other stakeholders such as employees, clients, suppliers, and creditors.

 Precise thresholds - such as for board independence - may vary by region.
-Subject to the principles below, Nykredit supports the general principle that companies should as a minimum comply with best practice corporate governance standards applicable in their country of domicile, or explain their non-compliance.
+Subject to the below principles, Nykredit supports the general principle that companies should as a minimum comply with best practice corporate governance standards applicable in their country of domicile, or explain their non-compliance.